-- B is a subtype of A because we want a preservation theorem that respects subtyping. - For any type C, A C implies B C. This is for the disjointness and consistency checking. - \blacksquare If A converts into an applicable type C, then B converts into an applicable type too.
+- B is a subtype of A because we want a preservation theorem that respects subtyping. - For any type C, A C implies B C. This is for the disjointness and consistency checking in rules Typ-MERGE and Typ-MERGEV.
+Note that B <: A is not enough for this property. - \blacksquare If A converts into an applicable type C, then B converts into an applicable type too.